stoffus/home-assistant-config/README.md

 ## Frigate

-I'm using Frigate (https://github.com/blakeblackshear/frigate) to detect object from my IP cameras (with a Google Coral USB Accelerator for high-speed ML inferencing).
+I'm using Frigate (https://github.com/blakeblackshear/frigate) to detect objects from my IP cameras (with a Google Coral USB Accelerator for high-speed ML inferencing).

 # Tech specs